npm/rfcs/accepted/0000-npm-extension-manifest-repairs.md

 ### Extension timing

 npm should call `transformManifest` after it reads or fetches a non-workspace dependency manifest and before Arborist reads that manifest's outgoing dependency and peer edges.
 The extension point operates on in-memory manifest metadata. npm should call `transformManifest` at most once per unique resolved package identity during a single ideal-tree build and cache the effective manifest for that build.
 This identity-keyed cache is new implementation work for imperative extension output, separate from any existing raw-manifest cache keyed by the requested spec.
 The cache key should identify the resolved package instance rather than the incoming edge, so the same resolved package is not repeatedly transformed for every dependent that reaches it.
 The key should use the package integrity when available.
 When integrity is unavailable, the key should use the resolved URL or source identity plus the manifest name and version.
 These rules apply to any non-root, non-workspace dependency manifest that Arborist reads for ideal-tree construction, including registry packages, git dependencies, remote tarball dependencies, and local file, directory, or symlinked dependency manifests.
-The source-identity fallback exists for those cases where integrity may be unavailable or insufficient to identify the manifest before transformation. npm must call `transformManifest` with a deeply isolated copy of the normalized manifest and must not mutate pacote's cached manifest object or any nested object reachable from it.
+The source-identity fallback exists for those cases where integrity may be unavailable or insufficient to identify the manifest before transformation.
+Supporting local directory and symlinked dependency manifests requires new wiring for Arborist paths that create `Link` nodes rather than fetched package nodes. npm must call `transformManifest` with a deeply isolated copy of the normalized manifest and must not mutate pacote's cached manifest object or any nested object reachable from it.

 When npm reuses a transformed manifest result, it should pass consumers a deeply isolated copy rather than a shared mutable object.
 The package tarball and the installed `node_modules/<package>/package.json` file are not rewritten by this feature.
 The extension point is not called for the root project package.
 The extension point is not called for workspace package manifests, because workspace package manifests are source-controlled project files that should be edited directly.
 The extension point is not called for installed dependency `.npm-extension` files.
 This keeps the authority model the same as `packageExtensions`: only the root project can change the dependency graph that npm resolves.